EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 # How do I create a DSA for MDI?

 There's a couple different ways to peel this potato, depending on your domain infrastructure.
-There are essentially 2 parts to creating a gMSA to use as the DSA for MDI:
+There are essentially 3 parts to creating a gMSA to use as the DSA for MDI:

-**1. Create gMSA:**
+**1. &#128933;Create gMSA:**

-**2. Grant Permissions:**
+**2. &#128273;Grant Permissions:**

+**3. &#128187;Define Principals**

-The following PowerShell script is designed to facilitate simple  deployments (a handful of DCs on a single domain) by creating a Group Managed Service Account (gMSA) and granting it the necessary read privileges for use as a Directory Service Account (DSA) in Microsoft Defender for Identity.
-Ths script applies to the default domain controllers and is **particularly useful for automating the setup of a gMSA for use as a DSA for smaller MDI deployments:**
+The following PowerShell script is designed to facilitate simple  deployments (a handful of DCs on a single domain) by **creating a Group Managed Service Account (gMSA)** and **granting it the necessary read privileges for use as a Directory Service Account (DSA)** in Microsoft Defender for Identity.
+This script applies to the **default domain controllers OU** and is **particularly useful for automating the setup of a gMSA for use as a DSA for smaller MDI deployments:**

 ```powershell